 Charles and Ray Eames began their relationship with Vitra and its founding family, the Fehlbaums, in 1957.

 Originally founded by Willi and Erika Fehlbaum as a shopfitting business, Vitra entered the furniture market in 1957 with the licensed production of furniture from the Herman Miller Collection—primarily designs by Charles and Ray Eames and George Nelson—for the European market.
 In 1967 the company introduced the Panton Chair by Verner Panton—the first cantilever chair out of plastic.
-In 1977, Rolf Fehlbaum took over the management of Vitra.
-In 1984 the partnership that had been formed with Herman Miller in 1957 was terminated by mutual consent.
-Subsequently, Vitra obtained the rights to designs by Charles and Ray Eames and George Nelson for Europe and the Middle East.
+In 1977, Rolf Fehlbaum took over the management of Vitra, and in 1984, Herman Miller and Vitra terminated their partnership by mutual consent.
+Subsequently, Vitra obtained the rights to designs by Charles and Ray Eames, George Nelson, and Alexander Girard for Europe and the Middle East.

 In 1981 a major fire strongly affected the development of the company.
 The reconstruction of the production facilities in Weil am Rhein led to the Vitra Campus.
 After the reconstruction of the site, the first public building on the campus was the Vitra Design Museum.
-Founded in 1989 and housed in a building by Frank Gehry, the museum is partly based on their own broad collection of 20th century furniture as well as host of visiting exhibitions.
+Founded in 1989 and housed in a building by Frank Gehry, the museum is partly based on its broad collection of 20th-century furniture as well as a host of visiting exhibitions.